Slow Cooker Honey Sesame Chicken

 Sweet and spicy Slow Cooker Honey Sesame Chicken – just toss it in the crockpot and walk away.
 Add rice and steamed broccoli for an easy, hands-off family-friendly dinner.

 My crockpot is probably my most under-utilized small kitchen appliance.
 (Which is really a shame, since it’s so big!)

 Not eating meat, combined with the fact that I’m usually not home from work 8-10 hours after I leave, means that I never really figured out what to do with it.

-I love to make pulled pork for weekend football parties (easy, hands off, feeds a crowd!).
+I love to make pulled pork for weekend football parties (easy, hands-off, and feeds a crowd!).
 But to date, that’s all I’ve ever made in it.
-Which is really a shame (see above comment about size of said crockpot).
+Which is really a shame (see above comment about size of said crockpot!).

 Fortunately, things have now changed.
 My crockpot will now be a TWO trick pony: pulled pork and honey sesame chicken.

 This honey sesame chicken is EASY, it’s QUICK (for slow cooker dinners!), and my sources say it’s also delicious.
 Plus, it freezes well so you can make a big batch and save the leftovers for another day!

 When I first stumbled across a similar recipe taking sesame chicken, which is normally deep fried, and making it in. a slow cooker, I was intrigued.
 Easy and fast: my favorite kind of dinner!